alextakahashi/resume-template-software-engineer/resume.md

-* # JOSHUA FAJARDO
+# JOSHUA FAJARDO

 (123) 456 - 789| email@gmail.com

 joshuafajardo.com | github.com/joshuafajardo | linkedin.com/joshuafajardo

 ## EDUCATION

 **University of California, Berkeley** | B.S.
 Electrical Engineering & Computer Sciences | GPA: 3.71 ... *FALL 2021*

 * **Coursework**: Data Structures, Algorithms, Machine Structures, Statistics & Probability, Linear Algebra, Multivariable Calculus, Optimization,

 ## SKILLS

 * **Languages**: Python, Java, C, SQL, JavaScript, HTML, CSS, MATLAB, Arduino,
-  * **Frameworks and Tools**: ReactJS, Threading, Git, NumPy, Socket, Socket.IO, Tkinter,
+* **Frameworks and Tools**: ReactJS, TCP/IP, Threading, Git, NumPy, Socket, Socket.IO, Tkinter,

 ## EXPERIENCE

 **Undergraduate Researcher, Software/Hardware**: Embodied Dexterity Group| Berkeley, CA ... *November 2019 - Present*

 * Led team of 3 in designing a physics engine and GUI in Python to interface with a prosthetic arm.
 Incorporated the Model/View/Controller (MVC) design pattern to organize functions and methods.
 * Established TCP connection with LabVIEW program using Python's socket library to ensure the simulation was sufficiently accurate for use in research.
 * Utilized multithreading to run communication/physics and GUI processing in parallel, allowing the GUI to run at a consistent framerate.

 **Lead Machinist**: FIRST Robotics Competition Team 687 | Carson, CA ... *June 2015 - May 2018*

 * Trained members on G-Code programming and proper manufacturing techniques to help them grow as engineers.
 * Improved organization methods to streamline the machining process and increase team communication for faster production times.

 ## PROJECTS

 **Heal-Bot**: *The Quarantine Companion & Aide* | heal-bot.netlify.app ... *June 2020*

 * Developed Heal-Bot in order to provide pandemic information and support, tackling many of the lifestyle changes for those in quarantine.
-  * Made API calls to wit.ai to seamlessly interpret human responses.
 * Worked on Full Stack development to deploy Heal-Bot to the web using Netlify and Heroku.
-  *
-  * Launched PROJECT NAME to the Apple App Store resulting in X Downloads and Y Monthly Users
-  * Beta Tested to X Number of users and collected Crash Data using analytics LIBRARY
-  * ...

-  **Project Name**: *Brief One Liner TL;DR* | tinyurl ... *Month 20XX - Month 20XX*

-  * Contributed to OPEN SOURCE LIBRARY, a popular module for FEATURE, by closing X tasks and merging Y Pull Requests.
-  * Created Demo Tutorial series to demonstrate FEATURE for early adopters prior to production push.
-  * Managed App Version release cycles to maintain proper software versioning for major and minor app increments.
-  * ...
+* Planning on integrating analytical tools to monitor monthly user activity and effectiveness of natural language processing.

+**RSA-Encrypted Chat Application**: *Protecting the Integrity of Private Messaging* | tinyurl.com/RSA-Messaging ... *April 2020*

+  * Built a chat application incorporating RSA encryption to allow others to securely send messages across the internet.
+  * Implemented multithreading to allow users to simultaneously enter commands while receiving messages.
+  * Utilized Python's socket library to incorporate TCP/IP, preventing most message loss and errors.

 ## Events/Conferences

 * **Facebook Hackathon: AI** - Online ... *June 2020*
 * **Cal Hacks 6.0** - Berkeley, CA ... *October 2019*